 After growing large, the crepe myrtle tree offers a beautiful spreading canopy that provides shade for an underplanting of impatiens and other shade-loving bedding plants, perennials, foliage plants such as liriope and hosta, as well as a variety of ground covers.
 They also can be underplanted with sun-loving bulbs, because the bulbs usually bloom prior to the trees getting their leaves.

 New Leaves on Butchered Myrtles

 When crepe myrtles that have been severely pruned finally put out new growth, they resemble short squatty trees that have received a Butch haircut.
-This photo was taken at the entrance to a community a few miles from my home.
+This photo was taken at the entrance to a community a few miles from my former home.
 Compare these sad-looking trees to the one in the photo below.

 Graceful Canopy of a Non-Butchered Myrtle

 This is a Natchez crepe myrtle that was allowed to retain its natural shape.
 Note the lovely broad canopy.
 This is a photo I took at a local shopping center just prior to blooming.